CodeforNepal/codefornepal.github.io/_posts/2021-05-10-Data-fellowship.md

 The Data Fellowship has allowed me to indulge myself with guided and self-started projects which adds a whole new perspective to my experience as I tackle real-world scenarios.

-And Datacamp has made it easy enough for me to execute such projects at the comfort of my home sipping coffee!
+And DataCamp has made it easy enough for me to execute such projects at the comfort of my home sipping coffee!

 For my project, I collected, analyzed, and visualized company data of Pacific Human Resources Pvt.
 Ltd that is being used for the company’s marketing and its website.